 Here you will find the incredible scenic beauty similar to those of the more famous national parks near Las Vegas but will not encounter anywhere near as many people.

-Great Basin is one of the less-visited national parks in the United States, and definitely one of the least famous national parks near Las Vegas because of its remote location.
+Great Basin is one of the less-visited national parks in the United States, and definitely one of the least famous Las Vegas national parks where you won’t find any crowds.

 But that’s exactly what makes it so cool!

-The skies at this national park are so crazy clear, that it’s quickly becoming one of the most popular places for stargazing on the West Coast.
+The skies at Great Basin are so clear, that it’s quickly becoming one of the most popular places for stargazing on the West Coast.

 If you want to enjoy the pristine alpine lakes, explore the underground caverns and climb the Wheeler Peak, the highest mountain in Nevada, you should spare a couple of days for your visit to Great Basin National Park!